Daredevils of Sassoun: Background

-The written literature of Armenia goes back to the fourth century, its Golden Age, when the Bible was translated into Classical Armenian directly from Koine Greek and Syriac language manuscripts.
+The written literature of Armenia goes back to the fifth century, its Golden Age, when the Bible was translated into Classical Armenian directly from Koine Greek and Syriac language manuscripts.
 Plato and Aristotle were studied in Armenian schools and many original works of great interest to the modern specialist were produced by native historians, philosophers and poets.

 While its oral literature is much older, recorded folk poetry had existed in Armenian for at least two thousand years.
-Movses Khorenatsi (Moses of Khoren) tells us in his classic "History of Armenia" (fifth century) that Armenians still loved the pagan "songs" which the minstrels sang on festive occasions and often quotes from them.
+According to the early Armenian historian Movses Khorenatsi, in his time Armenians still loved the pagan "songs" which the minstrels sang on festive occasions and quotes from them.
 Only the fragments of Armenian pagan songs that he quotes have survived to this day.

 Songs celebrating memorable events have retained their hold in the popular imagination and it could be said that Armenians are a nation whose cultural identity has been formed from both the written and oral traditions, though little has survived of the latter due to its perishable nature and fluctuation of Armenia's historical borders.